Share to FacebookShare to XShare to LinkedIn

 The track will remain open for community use, and the Clubs are proposing to train after hours, with exclusive use on 10 planned event days between August and early December.
 This includes nine local events and one state-level series race.
 Refer to the Frequently Asked Questions for details of the event dates and times.

-Council is proposing to grant a short-term licence for the days and times of use to support this temporary arrangement, and this is supported by Happy Valley Sports Park, AusCycling – the peak body for BMX, and Erin Thompson MP.
+Council proposed granting a short-term licence for the days and times of use to support this temporary arrangement, and this is supported by Happy Valley Sports Park, AusCycling – the peak body for BMX, and Erin Thompson MP.
 Council wanted to hear from the community to help shape the conditions of that agreement.
-Your input will help ensure the track serves both the community and these young riders who rely on it to stay active, connected, and doing what they love.
+Your input helped ensure the track serves both the community and these young riders who rely on it to stay active, connected, and doing what they love.